Yukon Fireweed, Government of Yukon: Link to Government of Yukon Home Tourism & Culture: Link to Department Home Page

 About this search option

-If you choose this option, you will search descriptions of Yukon Government agencies, municipalities, families, persons, and private sector organizations that have created the records held by the Archives.
+If you choose this option, you will search descriptions of Yukon Government agencies, municipal governments, persons, families, and private sector organizations that have created the records held by Yukon Archives.
 Each description of a record creator includes links to descriptions of the archival records it has created.
-Start with this search option if you wish to know what records the Archives holds that were created by a particular Yukon Government agency, municipality, person, family, or private sector organization.
+Start with this search option if you wish to know what records Yukon Archives holds that were created by a particular Yukon Government agency, municipal government, person, family, or private sector organization.

-Information provided about Yukon Government agencies and municipalities includes:
+Information provided about Yukon Government agencies and municipal governments includes:

 Information provided about individuals, families and private sector organizations includes:

-You may enter any number of keywords.
-A keyword search will undertake a full text search of all fields within the database.
+Keyword: You may enter any number of keywords.
+A keyword search will undertake a full text search of the Name, Function, Bio./Administrative history, Other Information, Variant Name, and Parallel Name fields within the database.

-You may enter any number of keywords.
-This option searches the names of Yukon government agencies, municipalities, individuals, families, and private sector organizations that have created bodies of archival records.
+Keyword in Name: You may enter any number of keywords.
+This option searches the names of Yukon Government agencies, municipal governments, persons, families, and private sector organizations that have created bodies of archival records.

-For both of the above keyword options, you may choose one of the following:
+For both Keyword and Keyword in Name, you may choose one of the following:

 1. All of these keywords: This is the default option.
 Choosing this option will return database hits that include all of your search terms.